setpixel/setpixel-blog/_posts/2014-05-29-drawing-a-story.markdown

 With videogame development, at any point along the way, I can iterate on the work.
 I can be dynamic.
 Yet, once the movie goes into production, the ability to iterate and the time window to do so is extremely limited.
 This is also the window that incurs the most cost and risk.
 Is there a way to mitigate this risk, while also making better work?

 I want a way to rapid-prototype my movie.
 I want to make my movie shot for shot before I even start thinking about production.
-The technical result of movie is more or less 90 minutes of sequential frames of images and some audio.
-If I sketch images for key moments in the movie in order, I can allow people to experience the movie.
+The technical result of a movie is more or less 90 minutes of sequential frames of images and some audio.
+If I sketch images for key moments, in order, I can allow people to experience the movie.
 They can experience the story.
 If they can't, it's not because I didn't draw well enough—it's because the story is not good.

 I want to use storyboards to make the best possible story.